Berklee Online. Acceptance of Terms Welcome to Berkleemusic.com ("Web site"), which is published and maintained by Berklee College of Music, Inc.

 I often get asked this by many students and composers, so here are my insights on breaking into game audio.
 First things first, attend lots of game development-related events.
-By this I mean playtests, game jams (more on that later), classes, meetups, social outings, etc etc. Dealing_with_disappointment_ Dealing With Disappointment: Student Edition By Meagan Byrne [05.16.17] A big part of being a game design student (you know, other than making games) is getting out there to get a job or show off your game.
+By this I mean playtests, game jams (more on that later), classes, meetups, social outings, etc etc. You can be an amazing musician/sound designer, but no one is going to know who you are if you don’t get out there and promote yourself.
+When a developer needs an audio person for their projects, they are more likely going to go to someone they know.
+Dealing_with_disappointment_ Dealing With Disappointment: Student Edition By Meagan Byrne [05.16.17] A big part of being a game design student (you know, other than making games) is getting out there to get a job or show off your game.

 It means marketing your skills and projects.
-It means putting yourself out there for everyone to judge.
-It means disappointment.
-Because the odds say that you've got a near 1/600 chance (I am making this number up, but you get the point) of getting that job, winning that contract, or getting that award.
 10 Essential Tips for Game Audio Freelancers.
 Planning to go freelance in game audio – or perhaps you already work as a freelancer?

 The thoughts and opinions expressed are those of the writer and not Gamasutra or its parent company.
 Freelance Game Audio: Getting Started and finding work. *The below information is based on my personal experiences.

 . * #AltDevBlog » A Big Jumbled Blog About Joining Team Audio.
 Audio / I keep writing and rewriting this blog.